 In the 10th century, Siegfried, Count of Ardennes, reconstructed a ruined fortress on the site of present-day Luxembourg City.
 A small town grew up around the stronghold.

 In 1060 the region came under the control of Count Conrad, founder of the house of Luxembourg, which provided the Holy Roman Empire with four emperors in the 14th and early 15th centuries before being superseded in 1437 by the Habsburg dynasty.
 For the next four centuries, Spain and Austria alternately dominated Luxembourg.

-At the close of the Napoleonic Wars in 1815, Luxembourg was established as a grand duchy by the Congress of Vienna and placed under the rule of William I, king of the Netherlands.
+At the close of the Napoleonic Wars in 1815, Luxembourg was established as a grand duchy by the Congress of Vienna, in Austria, and placed under the rule of William I, king of the Netherlands.
 However, Luxembourg was simultaneously placed within the German Confederation, and Prussia was permitted to garrison troops in Luxembourg City.